The Penang Girl’s Beer

-The report explains the Kloster market was “upper target level”, competing with status brands such as Carlsberg, Heineken, and Asahi.
-The authors feel the beer lost its position due finally to being viewed as “Thai or fake European”.
+The report explains that the Kloster market was “upper target level”, competing with status brands such as Carlsberg, Heineken, and Asahi.
+The authors consider the beer lost its position finally due to being viewed as “Thai or fake European”.

-They propose numerous interesting ways to restore its position, including by highlighting its German heritage.
-What struck me reading the study was how little comparatively had changed from the 1930s advertising environment described in Lewis’s article.
+They proposed numerous interesting ways to restore its position, including highlighting its German heritage.
+What struck me reading the study was how little comparatively had changed from the 1930s advertising strategies discussed in Lewis’s article.

-The report uses terms such as “young adult”, “next generation”, “sophisticated”, and “educated” to explain the brand’s “identity prism”.
-This was very much the profile international marketers envisaged for cosmopolitan centres in interwar Malaya, such as Penang, and no doubt Singapore.
+The marketing report uses terms such as “young adult”, “next generation”, “sophisticated”, and “educated” to explain the brand’s “identity prism”.
+This was very much the profile international marketers envisaged in cosmopolitan centres in prewar Malaya such as Penang, and no doubt Singapore.

-Stylish Raffles Hotel in prewar Singapore encapsulated this demographic.
+The stylish Raffles Hotel in prewar Singapore encapsulated and symbolized this demographic.
 In 1938, on the eve of a cataclysmic war, Raffles’ bar menu listed Kloster among other international and local brands, as my article explained.
-An extract from menu (via nypl.org menu collection):
+This is an extract from menu (via nypl.org menu collection):

-The other side of the coin holds, after a period when a brand is produced locally the market may perceive it as local or faux-import.
+The other holds that after a period when a premium brand is produced locally the market may perceive it as local or a faux-import.
 Other brands, either genuine imports or more newly licensed, can erode the former’s market share.

-It appears something like this happened to Kloster in Thailand, which earlier was a top brand there.
+It appears something like this happened to Kloster in Thailand, which earlier was a top seller there.
 A c.
-2010 YouTube commercial gives an idea of its heyday and target market.
-The sophisticated young adult theme is stressed.
+2010 YouTube commercial gives an idea of the target market in its late heyday.
+A sophisticated young adult theme is stressed.

 Note re images: source of images above is linked in the text.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 Used for educational and research purposes.
 All feedback welcomed.

 *I did not pursue the pre-1930s history of Kloster, e.g. whether it started independent before acquisition by Beck’s.
-BY the 1930s Kloster in the Far East likely was supplied from Singapore, see discussion in my second part above.
+By the 1930s Kloster in the Far East likely was supplied from Singapore, see discussion in the second Part, linked above.